 CSCW is the premier international venue for research in the design and use of technologies that affect groups, organizations, communities, and networks.
 We invite authors to submit their best research on all topics relevant to collaborative and social computing.
 Accepted papers are published in two annual CSCW issues of the Proceedings of the ACM on Human Computer Interaction (PACM HCI).

-- CSCW 2021 will use the new ACM Master Article Templates for publication of the proceedings.
-The correct template will be a single column submission template available in Word and LaTex.
+- CSCW 2021 will use the old interim ACM Small template.
 For details and links to template pages, see under “Formatting and Length.”

 - Revision decisions have been updated.
 Submissions will now receive one of four decisions: Accept, Minor Revision, Major Revision, and Reject.
 For details, see under “Revision Cycles and Decisions.”

 - Starting with the October 2020 cycle, authors of rejected papers may revise and submit their revised papers from three cycles onwards, but not before.
 Authors of papers that receive a Major Revision decision will be asked to resubmit within the next two cycles, rather than in the next cycle.
 These decisions were made to avoid paper rejections due to lack of time for revisions and to discourage authors from submitting papers that are not ready.
 Authors of papers that were rejected in the June 2020 cycle can still submit revisions in the October 2020 cycle, as these papers are grandfathered in.

 October 15, 2020: Paper submissions due 23:59 Anywhere on Earth (AoE) time.
 Accepted papers are invited to present at CSCW 2021.
 Submissions with Major Revision from the June 2020 cycle should be submitted in this cycle.
 Authors will be notified of decisions on December 22, 2020.